manogna-chinta/Docker-Notes/Docker by abhishek veermallla/Notes.md

 ### Real-Time Challenges with Docker

 1. Docker is a single demon process which can cause a single point of failure if the docker demon goes down for some reason, all the applications are down .
 The alternative for this is Podman.
 We can use the same commands like run build and all this.
-But the advantage of using pod money is it doesn't have single point of failure.
+But the advantage of using pod man is it doesn't have single point of failure.

 2. Docker demon runs as a root user, which is a security threat.
 Any process running as a root can have adverse effects. when it is compromised for security reason.
 It can impact other applications or containers on the host.